-Having a decent floor jack is unquestionably necessary when lifting anything substantial, like a vehicle.
+A floor jack is necessary when lifting anything substantial, like a vehicle.
 Poorly designed jacks can run the risk of causing severe injury or death to the user.

 If you’re conducting maintenance on your car, truck, or van, you want to be able to completely trust that your equipment isn’t going to fail you.